-Horan knows she'll eventually have to move on to other things, and she's not worried about her the second of the second
+Horan knows she'll eventually have to move on to other things, and she's not worried about her successor.

 "I can't see anybody getting this job and not liking it," Horan said.
 "I've had a lot of péople asking me to let them know if and when I plan on quitting.
 The pay is not too bad and the people are great.
-You can't ask for more than
+You can't ask for more than that."